Emmotes/ic_modron_library/docs/barrowin.md

 {:/nomarkdown}
 </span>

-The Unaffiliated core is so far ahead of the other cores that it's really the only choice for Barrowin.
+The Unaffiliated core is so far ahead of the Strong core that it's really the only choice for Barrowin.

 {::nomarkdown}
 <span id="mixedUnaffDexTable" hidden>